TobiasEppacher/AppliedRegression/md/02-multiple-regression.md

 where $H$ is called the hat matrix. $H$ it is a so called projection matrix, i.e. $H$ projects $y$ onto the linear subspace spanned by the columns of $X$.

+$\hat{y}$ is the vector of predicted values for the data points in $X$.

 All projection matrices have the following properties:

 + $H$ is symmetric
 + $H$ is idempotent, i.e. $H^2 = H$

+It is called the hat matrix because it puts a hat on $y$ to indicate that it is a prediction.

 ### Residuals